karunendumishra/remix-project/apps/remix-ide/docs/static_analysis.md

 Static code analysis is a process to debug the code by examining it and without actually executing the code.

 `Solidity Static Analysis` plugin performs static analysis on Solidity smart contracts once they are compiled.
 It checks for security vulnerabilities and bad development practices, among other issues.
-This plugin comes with `Solidity` environment of Remix IDE.
+This plugin comes with `Solidity` environment of XIDE.
 It can also be activated individually from `Plugin Manager`.

 How to use
 ------------